Arctic Helm

 For practical guidance, read LinkedIn for Technical Firms: What Actually Works.

-Your industry is visually dramatic.
+Your industry is visually distinctive.
 Offshore platforms at dawn.
 ROVs descending into dark water.
 Wind turbine blades being transported through fjords.
 Welding sparks in a fabrication yard.
-These images stop people scrolling.
+These signals reinforce that your firm operates at the level its capability suggests.

 • A human face for a technical firm